 - Overall, the classification models employed in this research “based on verbal cues of CEOs and CFOs perform significantly better than a random classifier by about 6% to 16%.”

 Characterizing the success of earlier methods of identifying potential fraud as “modest” at best, the researchers suggest that linguistic analysis offers a new approach to identifying manipulation of financial statements.

-Tags: law, crime, financial crisis
+Keywords: law, crime, financial crisis